Zoddy/scylio/README.md

 That's it.
 It will create the same html.

 # Functions
 All functions begins with a `:`, followed by function name and arguments between braces (like a function call in much programming languages).
+If you don't have arguments, then you don't have to use braces.

 ## Define a template